publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schN/ptII/sptD/m__us_usc_t26_s897.md

 >         such investment company shall not be liable to any person to whom such distribution was made for any amount so withheld and paid over to the Secretary of the Treasury.”

-    Amendment by [section 322(a) of Pub.
-L. 114–113][/us/pl/114/113/s322/a] effective Dec.
+    Amendment by section 322(a)(1), (2)(A) of [Pub.
+L. 114–113][/us/pl/114/113] effective Dec.
 18, 2015, and applicable to any disposition on and after Dec.
 18, 2015, and any distribution by a real estate investment trust on or after such date which is treated as a deduction for a taxable year of such trust ending after such date, see [section 322(c)(1) of Pub.
 L. 114–113][/us/pl/114/113/s322/c/1], set out as a note under [section 857 of this title][/us/usc/t26/s857].

 [Pub.
 L. 114–113, div.
 Q, title III][/us/pl/114/113/dQ/tIII], § 322(c)(2), (3), Dec.
 18, 2015, [129 Stat.
 3102][/us/stat/129/3102], provided that: